 dysphagia (difficulty swallowing)

-- progressive restriction of eye movement as the eye muscles are affected
+- progressive restriction of eye movement as the eye muscles become affected

 - limb weakness around the shoulders and hips

 As the eyelids droop, they can cover the eyes and impair vision.
-It is also possible to develop diplopia (double vision).
+It is also possible to develop double vision (diplopia).

-The dysphagia can eventually make it hard to swallow solid foods and liquids, and even small amounts of saliva.
+The dysphagia can eventually make it hard to swallow solid foods, liquids and even small amounts of saliva.
+This can lead to chest infections if food and drink is accidentally swallowed the "wrong way" into the lungs.
 However, with treatment to manage the symptoms, a person's life expectancy is not usually altered.